Wall Construction OptionsFeaturing FiberBeam™ Technology

 All of our fiberglass shelters and buildings feature wall panels made from our exclusive FiberBeam™ Technology - an innovative and proprietary composite lamination process that bonds inner and outer fiberglass skins with a series of integrated fiberglass I-beams.

-Foam is a great insulator but it is not a good structural material for building shelters.
+Foam is an excellent insulator but not a good structural material.
 That is why we developed FiberBeam™ Technology.
-Unlike a typical FRP panel with a foam core that fails when placed under stress, shelters made with FiberBeam™ Technology are more rigid and can withstand much higher stresses without any bowing or buckling.
+Unlike a typical FRP panel with a foam core that can delaminate due to environmental pressures like moisture and thermal expansion, shelters made with FiberBeam™ Technology are more rigid.
+They can withstand higher stresses without buckling or bowing.

-The FiberBeam™ Technology utilizes fiberglass I-beams spaced every 12" on center throughout the walls, doors, and roof of the shelter.
+FiberBeam™ Technology utilizes fiberglass I-beams throughout the walls and roof of the shelter.
+It provides a solid structural connection between the inner and outer layers of the fiberglass skins, holding the walls in place around the foam.
 The result is a shelter that is both lightweight and super strong - pound for pound, stronger than steel.

 FiberBeam™ Technology Explained